Saltwater Versus Freshwater Fishing Charters

 It’s almost impossible to fish in Louisiana and not have a blast.
 Our streams, rivers, marshes, bayous and lakes — not to mention the Gulf of Mexico — are teeming with fish.

-Planning is everything, though, especially when it comes to saltwater versus freshwater fishing — the two fishing styles are as different as night and day.
+Planning is everything, though, especially when it comes to saltwater versus freshwater offshore fishing — the two fishing styles are as different as night and day.

 Avoid unpleasant surprises by doing your homework.
 Here’s everything you need to know about saltwater versus freshwater fishing.